Chad McCumbee

-Chad McCumbee (born October 15, 1984) is an American stock car racing driver.
-He currently drives in the Continental Tire Sports Car Challenge and has run four full seasons in the NASCAR Camping World Truck Series.
+Chad McCumbee (born October 15, 1984) is an American professional stock car racing driver.
+He is a co-owner and driver for McCumbee-McAleer Racing in the Michelin Pilot Challenge, the team also competes in the Mazda MX-5 Cup and the IMSA Ford Mustang Challenge.
+He also owns and drives for Chad McCumbee Racing, a Late Model Stock Car team that competes in the CARS Tour, Virginia Triple Crown, and other big LMSC events.
 He is also known for his portrayal of Dale Earnhardt Jr. in 3: The Dale Earnhardt Story.

 Early career

 McCumbee began his career racing go-karts at the age of ten.
-He has more than 100 victories in local, regional and national World Karting Association Dirt Series events, all which he accomplished in the five-year span from 1995 to 2000.
+He has more than one-hundred victories in local, regional and national World Karting Association Dirt Series events, all which he accomplished in the five-year span from 1995 to 2000.
 He was also Allison Legacy Series National and Regional championship along with Rookie of the Year in his very first full season in the series in 2001.
 He also won the 2002 national title becoming the first and so far only two-time champion of the series.
 In 2003, he started late model racing at Myrtle Beach Speedway, and became the youngest rookie winner at the track.

-McCumbee made his ARCA RE/MAX Series in 2004 at Michigan International Speedway for Hillenburg, but flipped the #10 Fast Track Driving School Chevy in spectacular fashion after 21 laps and finished 37th.
+McCumbee made his ARCA RE/MAX Series in 2004 at Michigan International Speedway for Hillenburg, but flipped the No. 10 Fast Track Driving School Chevy in spectacular fashion after 21 laps and finished 37th.
 He finished fourth in the point standings in 2005, his first full year of competition, continuing to drive for Hillenburg, winning one pole and gathering ten top-ten finishes.